sequentech/documentation/docs/general/reference/election-creation-json.md

 redirect to this URL instead.
 This means that if there's an automatic redirect to login or a redirect to login button (using [success_screen__redirect_to_login](#election-presentation-options-success_screen__redirect_to_login)), all this redirect links will go to this url instead.

+This also is the URL to which the voting booth will redirect if the voter logs out.

 ### Election Presentation Options: `success_screen__redirect_to_login`

 - **Property name**: `success_screen__redirect_to_login`